jlgerber/cpp_happy_fun_time/session_02/session02.md

 ## Useful Libraries

 There are a ton of useful libraries which ship with c++.
-Lets look at two of them in an example:
+Let's look at two of them in an example:

 ### iostream and string.